-Ten years ago, innovators and hub managers from across the world convened at re:publica for the first time at the Global Innovation Lounge.
+Ten years ago, innovators and hub managers worldwide convened at re:publica for the first time at the Global Innovation Lounge.
 Today, GIG supports the work of its 155 members in 47 countries.
-GIG facilitates global exchange between innovators and innovation spaces, and implements various projects.
+GIG facilitates global exchange between innovators and innovation spaces and implements various projects.
 As the world becomes more complex and fast-paced, so do the challenges, threatening the most vulnerable and marginalized communities.

 Therefore, GIG enables cross-cultural connections and global knowledge exchanges to support our members and their communities to develop solutions that best suit their local needs and to organise international support if needed.
 We co-create and implement long-term projects that offer collaborative solutions to systemic problems in different localities.
 For our 10th Global Innovation Gathering, we will bring together more than 30 global members from different parts of the world to share knowledge, learn and connect with our local Berlin-based members, partners and supporting organizations.
-Our open event celebrating ten years of the network will take place on June 2nd, where some of our original founding GIG members will present their journey at GIG, what they are working on, and how years of global collaborations have impacted their local communities.
+Our open event celebrating ten years of the network took place on June 2nd, 2023, where some of our original founding GIG members presented their journey at GIG and how years of global collaborations have impacted their local communities.
 And the future..?

 This Event is hosted in cooperation with Heinrich-Böll-Foundation and is kindly made possible through support by Robert Bosch Foundation and GIZ’s #TOLOCAR project.
 The event also contributes to the Distributed Design Platform, funded by the European Union.

 Jan Philipp Albrecht, Heinrich Boell Foundation